How to Add a Search Box to Slicers and Report Pages in Power BI

 Example of a Power BI search box filtering visuals on a report page

 The Text Filter visual is an extremely clean, simple and elegant way to allow users to filter data with a search box.
+You can even use this method to add a search bar at the top of a report page for users to quickly filter their data.

-Search Multiple Criteria in Power BI with a Search Index Column
+Searching Multiple Criteria in Power BI

 Concatenate multiple column values together and assign it to a text filter or a search slicer for more dynamic searches